The 10 Most Valuable Lessons I Learned As A Developer - 23 Years Of Programming Experience Distilled

 1. You will never know everything

-Especially at the beginning, I thought I could learn everything, and I thought this for a good portion of my developer career.
-But each time I learned something new, a whole new world of other concepts and techniques opened up.
+Especially in the beginning, I thought I could learn everything, and I thought this for a good portion of my career.
+But each time I learned something new, a whole new world of different concepts and techniques opened up.

 It may seem tempting to try and learn it all, but it’s a never-ending endeavor.
 There will always be another library or framework and another cool thing you could also learn.

 The only thing that happens is that you slowly start to burn out because you seem never to reach your goal.
 Better settle on what you know well and learn on-demand when you really need to learn something new.
 This keeps you sane and your motivation up.